 |

-Visualization is the art of employing subtle imagery to create certain spaces of existence in our lives.
-Particularly, we create a conscious intent to open up spaces in the body, to remedy problems, to heal pains or illness, or to make positive changes in our lives.
-The most effective sessions are ones in which the imagery feels most natural to us and has deep heart-felt meaning.
-When we put all of our energy into the flow as opposed to the results, the benefits happen of their own accord and our visualizations are effortless and produce the greatest result.
-Often the results aren't anything that we can imagine or expect at the outset, for the power that we are using is much finer and vaster than anything that our preconceived ideas could attempt to capture.
+Visualization is the art of employing subtle imagery to create certain spaces in our lives.
+Particularly, we create a conscious intent to open up channels in the body, to remedy pains, to heal emotions or illnesses, or to make positive changes in our lives.
+The most effective visualizations are ones in which the imagery feels most natural to us and has deep, heart-felt meaning.
+When we put all of our energy into the flow as opposed to the results, the benefits flow in greatest abundance.
+This is because no energy is being leaked to greedy or ego-based ownership of a particular manifestation, and results tend to flow of their own accord.
+Often the results aren't anything that we can imagine or expect at the outset.
+For the power that we are using is much finer and more intelligent than anything that our preconceived ideas can attempt to capture.
 As our creative consciousness goes to work, the images may want to change of their own accord.
-We move with this, staying conscious and alert, bending and flowing like tall grass in the wind, letting the imagery evolve, perhaps in shape, size, form, colour or feeling.
-We never force or will anything to come to pass in a forceful way.
-The art is in the subtlety of our healing energy, and that is where the power of the imagery becomes tangible to the participant(s).
-While closing your eyes and sitting in a still, relaxed posture, here are some simple visualizations to try: Healing visualization
+It's best to move with this, staying conscious and alert, bending and shaping like tall grass in the wind, letting the imagery evolve of its own, perhaps in shape, size, form, colour or feeling.
+We never force anything to come to pass.
+The art is in the subtlety of our application of energy, which is where the power of the imagery becomes tangible.
+While closing our eyes and sitting in a still, relaxed posture, here are some simple visualizations we can try: Healing visualization

 Heart opener visualization